aupac/ember-aupac-typeahead/README.md

 -  `suggestionKey` : (default: 'displayName') the attribute on the model to display to the user in the suggestion list,
 -  `displayKey` : (default: 'displayName') the attribute to display to the user when an item is selected,
 -  `params` : (default: {}) an object containing various query string parameters to send along with the remote request,
+-  `queryKey`: (default: 'q') the query parameter sent to the server containing the search text.

 This component has already implemented the `source`, `setValue` and `display` functions to make them compatible with ember-data.
 You do not need to do so yourself.